-A collision between a dump truck and car occurred on State Route 167 on Thursday morning in Pierce County, according to the Washington State Patrol.
+A collision between a dump truck and car occurred on State Route 167 on Thursday morning in Tacoma, according to the Washington State Patrol.

 Police said that at 9 a.m. both lanes of southbound SR 157 were blocked due to the crash just north of Pioneer Way.

 A photo from the scene shows a dump truck on top of a red car.
 Only minor injuries were reported.